Everything developers need to know about SQL performance

 Index Filter Predicates Intentionally Used — to tune

-LIKEIndex-Only Scan — Avoiding table access
+Index-Only Scan — Avoiding table access

 Index-Organized Table — Clustered indexes without tables

-Sorting and Grouping — Pipelined order by: the third power
+Sorting and Grouping — Pipelined

 Partial Results — Paging efficiently